 An executive summary is the first page of a marketing plan, summarizing the strategy you're about to present.
 Think of it like an elevator pitch condensing the top-line information from the plan, including:

 - Business details.
 Your company name and location.

-- Products or services being marketed.
-Include any special features, competitive advantages, or customer product favorites that your marketing messages will lean on.
+- Products or services offered.
+Include any special features, competitive advantages, or customer favorites that your marketing efforts will lean on.

 - Mission statement.
 What overarching goal are you trying to accomplish with the business?
 Why does it exist?
-Summarize it in one sentence.
-Yeti’s mission statement, for example, is “Build the cooler we’d use every day if it existed.”
+Summarize it in one sentence, and you'll have a mission statement to inform everything you do, which includes your marketing strategies.
+Yeti's mission statement, for example, is “Build the cooler we'd use every day if it existed.”

 - Marketing goals.
-What are you trying to achieve with this marketing plan?
+What are you trying to achieve with your marketing plan?
 Create both short- and long-term business goals that relate to financial metrics like revenue growth, retention, or new customers.

 - Budget and projections.
 If you plan to spend $40,000 on marketing over the coming year, how much revenue will you get in return?
 If you're producing a marketing plan for a large or public company, this is what stakeholders really want to see.

 - Marketing team.
 Who is responsible for this marketing plan?
 Which team members are executing it?
 What experience do they have with marketing?